Marcell Ozuna Player Props: Braves vs. Athletics

 Marcell Ozuna At The Plate

-- Ozuna has picked up an RBI in 32.5% of his games this year, with two or more RBI in 12.5% of his games.
-He has also driven in three or more runs in two contests.
+- Ozuna has had at least one RBI in 31.7% of his games this season (13 of 41), with two or more RBI five times (12.2%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 40.0% of his games this year, with two or more runs scored in 7.5%.
+- He has scored a run in 16 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.